yaqwsx/bcthesis/caching.md

 whole query cannot be satisfiable.
 Otherwise $\varphi$ and $\psi$ are syntactically analysed and only conjuncts from $\varphi$ that share a variable with $\psi$ are taken.
 Satisfiability of this smaller formula is then decided.
-To effectively select only the necessary conjuncts of $\varphi$, GREEN todo citace builds a tree structure over existing parts of the path condition.
+To effectively select only the necessary conjuncts of $\varphi$, GREEN builds a tree structure over existing parts of the path condition \cite{green}.
 Also before deciding satisfiability, parts of the formulae are canonized to increase the chance of a cache hit.